 Now of course regrets are useless.
 If I hadn’t left the corporate world and gone on my purpose adventure, I wouldn’t be writing this for you and I wouldn’t be announcing an intriguing twist to my story.

 All these years later, I’m excited and really happy to be returning to my corporate roots, not as an employee, but in partnership with purpose-driven business leaders who are passionate about purpose.
-I’m doing this by teaching them everything I’ve learnt about Purpose with The Purpose Project Train The Trainer Program
+I’m doing this by teaching them everything I’ve learnt about Purpose with The Purpose Project Leadership Program.

 Intrigued?
 Please join me at a Purpose @ Work Leadership event to discover how to bring your own why to work and lead a purpose movement starting right where you are, right now.